 Your skin is the largest organ in the body.
 Although most skincare products only penetrate the top layer of the skin known as the stratum corneum, depending on how the product is formulated, a percentage of what you put on your skin can end up in your bloodstream.
 Sometimes, this can be beneficial.
 Sometimes, it can cause unintended consequences.

 In recent years, there has been more focus on where our food comes from and how it’s made.
-We should have the same concern and knowledge about the beauty and skincare industry — especially since many commercial products include ingredients that pollute the earth, can contribute to skin sensitivities, or despite the price and marketing claims, just aren’t effective.
+We should have the same concern and knowledge about the beauty and skincare industry — especially since many large commercial products include ingredients that pollute the earth, can contribute to skin sensitivities, or despite the price and marketing claims, just aren’t effective.

 It allows you to live a more simple and minimalistic lifestyle